sap-tutorials/How-Tos/tutorials/2016/11/hana-mdc-usage-shine-du/hana-mdc-usage-shine-du.md

     ![Running](10.png)

-    >Note: In the end, the status should be **completed successfully** even if it is **completed with errors** that shouldn’t be a problem.
+    >Note: In the end, the status should be **completed successfully** even if it is **completed with errors** that shouldn't be a problem.
 The Delivery Unit is still imported.

     ![Completed](11.png)